One of the best ways to turn our dog or puppy into a model citizen is to play fun games with him.

 Dog Play 5 – Dog Sports

-Getting a dog involved in dog sports such as agility training, disc dog, flyball, and lure coursing can be a lot of fun.
-It is a good way to train a dog to focus on us and a joint-activity, rather than on other dogs or the environment.
+Getting a dog involved in dog sports such as agility training, disc dog, flyball, and lure coursing, can be a lot of fun.
+It is a good way to train a dog to focus on a joint-activity with us, rather than on other dogs or the environment.

 For dogs who are more human focused and less dog focused, participating in a sport with us is more fun than going to the dog park.
 Check the local SPCA for some classes on dog sports.
 If not, use the Association of Pet Dog Trainers to find a trainer nearby who teaches it.